So, you want to start running at age 50 – or more?

 7. Focus on quality over quantity

-These high-intensity workouts may include hill repeats and VO2 max intervals plus fartleks, progression runs, tempos, and specific endurance and race pace intervals.
+These high-intensity workouts may include hill repeats, fartleks, progression runs, tempo runs, and specific endurance and race pace intervals.

 “Decreased muscle mass results in strength loss and can also predispose us to injury.
 This makes strength training especially important,” says Dr. Jordan Duncan, of Silverdale Sport and Spine.
 “Even simple bodyweight exercises with high repetitions can increase muscle mass and strength.”

-Strength training just needs to include 5 basic moves: hinge, carry, lunge, push, pull, and squat, two to three times per week.
-Sessions need not be long.
-Just twenty to thirty minutes, including about six moves.
+Strength training just needs to include 5 basic moves: hinge, carry, lunge, push, pull, and squat.

 Joint mobility also declines as we age.
-Slow the process and prevent injuries by incorporating mobility routines into your warm-up and your cross-training session.
+Incorporating mobility routines into your warm-up and your cross-training sessions can potentially slow the process and prevent injuries.

-Mobility routines include hip circles, donkey kicks, leg swings, and hurdlers.
+Mobility routines include exercises like hip circles, donkey kicks, leg swings, and hurdlers.

 10. Train on a different schedule